 The following description is provided for informational purpose only; Johnson County does not control or otherwise manage the state’s Iowa Utilities Board process.

-A generating certificate from the Iowa Utilities Board (IUB) is required under Iowa Code chapter 476A before construction can begin on an electric power facility with a 25 MW or greater generating capacity.
+A generating certificate from the Iowa Utilities Commission (IUC, formerly IUB) is required under Iowa Code chapter 476A before construction can begin on an electric power facility with a 25 MW or greater generating capacity.
 Proposed projects must still follow local jurisdiction zoning and other permitting or controls.

-The IUB allows for public comment and hosts a public hearing in the jurisdiction where the application in being made.
-Johnson County does not arrange or host this IUB meeting and does not forward public comments the County receives to the IUB.
+The IUC allows for public comment and hosts a public hearing in the jurisdiction where the application in being made.
+Johnson County does not arrange or host this IUC meeting and does not forward public comments the County receives to the IUC.

-To track or comment on anything under the purview of the IUB, access the IUB Electronic Filing System here.
+To track or comment on anything under the purview of the IUC, access the IUC Electronic Filing System here.

 Part 4: Supplemental Conditions and Required Documents

 The Supplemental Conditions for utility scale solar provide health, safety and welfare, and environmental protections.
 The conditions also anticipate the eventual return of land to other allowable uses.
 The following list is meant to give a sense of the features that must be addressed in the project proposal.
-The list is not meant to be a replacement for the Applicant Checklist available here nor for the Supplemental Condition regulations stated in the actual Unified Development Ordinance (8:1.23.BB).
+The list is not meant to be a replacement for the Applicant Checklist of Supplemental Conditions available here nor for the Supplemental Condition regulations stated in the actual Unified Development Ordinance (8:1.24.DD available here).

 - Supplemental Conditions Overview